heluio/frontend-task-a/swagger.md

 - Provide instructions on how to run a project

-- PPlease deliver the solution as a git repository but not PR to our repository hosted on GitHub.
+- Please deliver the solution as a git repository but not PR to our repository hosted on GitHub.

 ### What to do